GetCoinsCom/gcwallet/test/visual/readme.md

-# Copay/BitPay Visual Regression Testing
+# GetCoins Visual Regression Testing

 As part of our continuous testing, we compare screenshots taken during our e2e testing with screenshots that have been previously reviewed by a contributor.
 Since we're able to comprehensively review all UI changes, we can quickly and confidently iterate on the app design.